pgtipping/Synthalyst/memory-bank/activeContext.md

      - Use a dedicated function to handle table conversion
      - Implement a direct content-specific fallback for the learning objectives table
      - Process tables in chunks to maintain context
+   - Enhanced table styling with a modern design:
+     - Added rounded corners and subtle shadow
+     - Implemented zebra striping for better row distinction
+     - Used proper spacing and padding for better readability
+     - Applied consistent typography and color scheme
+     - Added proper borders and dividers between rows
    - Improved table styling with proper header and cell formatting
    - Added overflow handling for tables on mobile devices
    - Location: `nextjs-app/src/components/MDXContent.tsx`